dvictor357/dockerized-php/README.md

    ./add-project.sh --type laravel --name my-laravel-project --domain myapp.local --php 80 --mysql 80 --use-composer
    ```

+   This will automatically create the Laravel project and configure the `.env` file with the correct database settings for your Docker environment.

 6. Follow the instructions provided by the script to complete the setup.

 ### Manual Setup for Laravel Projects